 87K acquired in 2012.

-This set was selected by PPSC, from commercial vendors, to increase the diversity of the historical collection.
-The latest insights in desired molecular properties were applied.
-About 70% of this set was examined by experienced medicinal chemists to ensure tractable compounds were included in this set.
+PPSC selected this set, from commercial vendors, in order to increase the diversity of the historical collection.
+Here we applied the last insights in desired molecular properties.
+Experienced medicinal chemists examined about 70% of this set to ensure it included tractable compounds.

 8K pharma origin.